 ClickBank provides affiliate links that you can use to monetize your blog, as well.
 This is a very large affiliate network that processes over 30,000 transactions per day.
 If you sign up for an account with ClickBank, you can get affiliate links to sell items on their site.
 This is one of the easiest ways to make money off your blog.

 Generally, the strategy with ClickBank links is to get links that relate very closely to the type of content you publish on your blog.
 This gives you a legitimate reason to promote the link as something that might be useful to your visitors.
 If you just fill your blog up with affiliate links, nobody’s going to visit it and nobody’s going to take it seriously.
 Using ClickBank links strategically, however, can bring revenue into your blog.
 ClickBank is very well established and very trustworthy, making them one of the best choices for affiliate marketing programs for new bloggers.
 The ClickBank product line includes over 45,000 different products: which should certainly be enough to provide for your blog.

 Private Advertising Banner Sales

 Selling private banners on your website is generally considered one of the most profitable ways to make money off your web real estate.
 It’s also one of the most difficult ways to make money off your web real estate, at least at first.
-If your site is well established and you have good traffic numbers, you can start asking for a decent sum of money to run a banner on your website.
+If your site is well established and you have good traffic numbers, you can start asking for a decent sum of money to run a banner on your websit.
+You can then upsell a sponsored review.
 Until that time, however, people are probably not going to be willing to pay you much to run a banner on a website that doesn’t get any traffic.